dclive/H310MA20r1/README.md

 * You can clean up logs and logging / bootup, if you wish, once you have everything sorted.
 Doritania's guide has a post-install cleanup section with good details on that.
 * If the resulting USB stick won't boot, a quick first-order check is to use OCAT to update OpenCore (check the tooltips and icons at the top of the window) on your USB stick, and then try booting again.
 * Otherwise, please leave comments/issues here.

+**Updates**

+* You can easily update to Monterey 12.01 using this EFI, and you can use OCAT to update the EFI with the latest OpenCore .75 and associated KEXT/etc. files.